bambora/dev.na.bambora.com/README.md

 #### Swagger layout

 The swagger layout is used to render a (Swagger)[http://swagger.io/specification/] file.
-It has additional frontmatter configuration to set the swagger file used:
+It has additional frontmatter configuration to set the swagger file used.
+As well, you can optionally passed a list of 'ignored_paths' to skip them when building the output:

 ```yaml
 ---